truecharts/website/news/2023-11-18-end-of-container-mirroring.md

 - **Enhanced Clarity for Chart Users**:
 The decision to cease container mirroring brings increased transparency for TrueCharts users.
 With a clear distinction between containers provided by TrueCharts and those hosted elsewhere, users can easily identify which containers are in use within their deployments.
 This added clarity fosters a better understanding of the components powering their applications and promotes a more informed and empowered user community.

-- **Mitigating DockerHub Limits**:
-In a world where container registries are subject to rate limits, discontinuing mirroring aligns with TrueCharts' commitment to user convenience.
-By relying on users to pull containers directly from their original sources, TrueCharts mitigates the risk of users hitting DockerHub rate limits.
-This proactive approach ensures a smoother user experience and prevents potential disruptions caused by exceeding container registry limits.

 As well, we would like to highlight these two important aspects of this transition below:

+- **DockerHub Rate Limits**:
+In a world where some container registries are subject to rate limits, this change does mean users might hit rate-limits when pulling certain containers.
+Especially those from dockerhub.
+If this is the case, please contact the container creator and request they use a different container registry.

 - **Gradual Transition for Current Users:**
 Change can be daunting, especially for existing users accustomed to a certain workflow.
 Therefore, the discontinuation of container mirroring will not impact current users for at least a year.
 During this transition period, users can continue to benefit from mirrored images while TrueCharts prepares them for the upcoming change through clear communication and support.